5 Tips for Protecting Your Skin

 Don’t Share

-It’s common knowledge that germs and bacteria can spread from one person to another, but that doesn’t tend to stop us sharing when it comes to family and friends.
+It’s common knowledge that germs and bacteria can spread from one person to another, but that doesn’t tend to stop us from sharing when it comes to family and friends.
 If you want to avoid skin problems, it’s best to keep your things to yourself.
 For example, cold sores can be easily spread if you share lip balms.
 It’s also important not to share drinks and wash your hands before and after touching your skin.

 Avoid Congestion